What Currency Pairs Move the Most? - The Most Liquid Currency Pairs

 - USDCHF

-This percentage of the total trade transaction turnover volume is what makes these four major currency pairs to be known as major forex pairs or in short "majors".
+This percentage of the overall total trade trade turnover volume is what makes these four major currency pairs to be known as major forex pairs or in short "majors".

-This major volume of trade transactions of the total turnover daily volume is also what makes these 4 currency pairs the most traded currency pairs and the best currency pairs to trade especially among the Day Traders.
+This major volume of trade positions of the overall total turnover daily volume is also what makes these 4 currency pairs the most traded currency pairs and the best currency pairs to trade especially among the Day Traders.

 Therefore volume for the most traded currency pairs is:

-Which are the Most Traded Currency Pairs in the World?
+Which are the Most Traded FX Pairs on the World?

-On the other hand, all the other forex pairs, also known as minor currency pairs or currency crosses only make 33% of all daily trade transactions turnover & are said to be illiquid, meaning they don't have a lot of volatility & as such most of their price movements are choppy or range bound.
-These means that the minor currency pairs are the most hard to analyze using analysis studies because they do not show defined trend movements in one particular direction (they don't move in a trend).
+On the other hand, all the other forex pairs, also known as minor currency pairs or currency crosses only make 33% of all daily trade positions turnover & are said to be illiquid, meaning they don't have a lot of market volatility and as such most of their price movements are choppy or range bound.
+These means the minor currency pairs are the most hard to analyze & interpret using technical studies because they do not show defined trend movements in one particular direction (they don't move in a trend).